India wishes to blacklist Pakistan at FATF: Qureshi

 Talking to the media at the airport before flying to Islamabad, he said Pakistan and China were satisfied over the progress on CPEC projects.
 He said Prime Minister Imran Khan was leaving for China on a three-day official visit during which he would hold meetings with the Chinese president and his counterpart as well as heads of different companies interested in investment in Pakistan.

 To another question, Qureshi said the international human rights bodies had now started criticising rights violations by India in the held valley.
-He said the Indian judiciary and media were under pressure from the Bharatiya Janata Party (BJP) government.
+He said the Indian judiciary and media were under pressure from the Bharatiya Janata Party (BJP) government; however, the Congress and other opposition parties are opposing the Narendra Modi government stance on the Kashmir issue.

 Earlier, thousands of devotees endorsed a unanimous resolution asking India to lift curfew in Indian-held Kashmir.
 Hazrat Bahauddin Zakariya shrine caretaker Shah Mehmood Qureshi presented the resolution on the concluding session of the three-day 780th Urs of Hazrat Bahauddin Zakariya.